climatecentral/gilford22_attframework/README.md

 ## Citation

 If you use any part of this work, please cite this repository, Gilford et al. (2022), and include a link.

-The citation for Gilford et al. (2022) will be supplied upon full public release.
+> Gilford, D. M., Pershing, A., Strauss, B. H., Haustein, K., and Otto, F. E. L.: A multi-method framework for global real-time climate attribution, Adv.
+Stat.
+Clim.
+Meteorol.
+Oceanogr., 8, 135–154, https://doi.org/10.5194/ascmo-8-135-2022, 2022.

 ## Data Availability